Happiness seems like a simple idea until you consider that this single word covers concepts as diverse as quiet contentment and ecstatic joy.

 “If I look to hot chocolate for happiness, it’s not going to give me the gratification I need on a eudaimonic level,” Miron-Shatz said.

 But that doesn’t stop us from trying.
-In fact, we live in a world where we’re constantly encouraged toward such futility.
+In fact, we live in a world in which we’re constantly encouraged toward such futility.
 Advertising woos us to buy, not just a product, but a sense of transcendence and self-empowerment that no trinket could possibly deliver.

 Psychologists call it the hedonic treadmill.
 It describes the pleasure you initially get from a thing or activity that wanes with time.
 Eventually, we adapt, so that once-reliable happy trigger no longer gives us a thrill.
 As if on a treadmill, you’re running after a feeling you’ll never reach.
 Heroin addicts refer to this dynamic as chasing the dragon.
 But whether it’s drugs, sweet treats, or some other compulsive thing we rely on for our sense of well-being, the principle is the same.